Grand Canal in Venice from Acadamia Bridge during sunset

 Day One

-- The beach: After exploring during the morning, cool off from the midday heat by taking a swim.
+• The beach: After exploring during the morning, cool off from the midday heat by taking a swim.
 The easiest option would be the main beach right in front of the town, Marina Grande beach.
-If you have your own ride or are willing to bus back and forth 35 minutes each way, check out Furore beach.
+If you have your own ride or are willing to bus back and forth 30 minutes each way, check out Fiordo di Furore beach.
 These two beaches are the most insta-famous ones in the area, but there are many more!

 Day Two

-- Amalfi: This is the town after which the area is named.
+• Amalfi: This is the town after which the area is named.
 It boasts a beautiful church, the Amalfi Cathedral, which you can enter for €3.
 It’s actually pretty cool inside, but the exterior is the main show-stealer, in my opinion!
+(This entrance price is not listed officially online, so if you have any update after your own visit, please comment below!)

 What to Eat in the Amalfi Coast (and Nearby)